What is a Municipal Fire Fighting and Prevention Supervisor?

 - Plume modeling software

-How to Become a Municipal Fire Fighting & Prevention Supervisor
+What education is needed to be a Municipal Fire Fighting and Prevention Supervisor?

-What work experience do I need to become a Municipal Fire Fighting & Prevention Supervisor?
+How Long Does it Take to Become a Municipal Fire Fighting & Prevention Supervisor?

 Below are examples of industries where Municipal Fire Fighting and Prevention Supervisors work: